WebAssembly/reference-types/proposals/reference-types/Overview.md

   - `elemtype ::= <reftype>`

 * Introduce a simple subtype relation between reference types.
-  - reflexive transitive closure of the following rules
+  - reflexive transitive closure of rules to come
-  - `t <: anyref` for all reftypes `t`

 New/extended instructions: